Carbon neutrality/climate change action

 Long-term energy business environment scenario towards 2050

-To specifically consider how to respond to climate change, we have formulated a long-term business environment scenario for the period up to 2050, identified risks and opportunities based on the output of the scenario, and are moving forward with the formulation of specific strategies.
+In examining specific responses to climate change, we are formulating long-term business environment scenarios covering the period up to 2050, identifying risks and opportunities based on the output of those scenarios, and proceeding with formulating specific strategies.

-Since the Company's first public announcement of its business environment scenario in 2019, the scenario has been reviewed from time to time in response to changes in the social environment, and three scenarios have been assumed when considering Medium-term Management Plan (FY2023-FY2025).
-Among these, we have formulated a plan with a strong awareness of the "Hekiten+" scenario, which is similar to the IEA's net zero scenario, which would make the most progress in decarbonization.
+Since publicly announcing our first business environment scenario in 2019, we have reviewed the scenarios as necessary in response to changes in the social environment.
+In considering Medium-term Management Plan (FY2023-FY2025), we have envisioned three scenarios, and of these, we have formulated our plan with a strong focus on the "Hekisentei +" scenario, which is similar to the IEA's net zero scenario in which decarbonization will progress the most.

-In the "Hekiten+" scenario, governments around the world take measures at a rapid pace to achieve the "1.5℃ target," and various decarbonization technologies are provide for society at an extremely rapid pace.
-We envision a world where this is achieved.
-In this scenario, in addition to renewable energy, various decarbonization technologies will be introduced, including nuclear power generation, hydrogen/ammonia combustion power generation, thermal power generation with CCS (Carbon Capture and Storage), synthetic fuel, and negative emissions.
-The goals of the Paris Agreement will be achieved through “total war.”
-Furthermore, oil demand in the Asia-Pacific region is expected to peak in 2025, and domestic oil demand is expected to decline by 30% in 2030, 60% in 2040, and 80% in 2050 compared to 2019. is.
+The Hekiten+ scenario assumes a world in which governments will rapidly implement measures to achieve the 1.5°C target, and various decarbonization technologies will be provide for society at a very fast pace, achieving the 2050 CN.
+In this scenario, in addition to renewable energy, various decarbonization technologies will be introduced, such as nuclear power generation, hydrogen and ammonia combustion power generation, thermal power generation with CCS (Carbon Capture and Storage), synthetic fuel, and negative emissions, and the goals of the Paris Agreement will be achieved through an all-out war.
+In addition, oil demand in the Asia-Pacific region is expected to peak in 2025, and domestic oil demand is expected to decrease by 30% in 2030, 60% in 2040, and 80% in 2050 compared to 2019.

 Long-term energy business environment scenario towards 2050